Interesting Facts About Peanut Butter

 Researcher Dr. Richard Mattes (Purdue University), studied the effects of chronic peanut consumption on well-known risk factors for cardiovascular disease.
 "We wanted to determine the impact of peanut consumption on total diet quality.
 We found that including peanuts in the diet significantly increased magnesium, folate, fiber, copper, vitamin E, and arginine consumption, all of which play a role in the prevention of heart disease."

 The Cons on Processed Peanut Butter ...

-6) The draw back to eating processed peanut butter?
+6) The drawback to eating processed peanut butter?
 Number one, peanut butter that is processed, has Hydrogenated fat added to it.
-The hydrogenated fat are added to prolong the products shelf life, and it also keeps the nut oils from separating, and ending up at the top of the butter.
+The hydrogenated fat is added to prolong the products shelf life, and it also keeps the nut oils from separating and ending up at the top of the butter.

 When a liquid oil has hydrogen added to it, the end product is hydrogenated fat.
 The hydrogenated fat in peanut butter is what makes a substance more solid, and less apt to separate.

 In the body, the hydrogenated fats become trans fatty acids.
 Trans fatty acids are known to increase the bad cholesterol (LDL) and decrease the good cholesterol HDL.
 Scientific study links altered fats, (such as hydrogenated fat) to body cell mutations, that can lead to certain forms of Cancer, and the increase LDL can lead to heart problems, high blood pressure, and many other cholesterol-related health problems.

 Another drawback of peanut butter consumption- peanut butter is calorie-laden...
 2 tablespoons have 200 calories.

 Now for the clincher- pesticides, and the peanut.
 Peanuts are one of the most highly sprayed crops out there.
 Need I say more.

 Organic Peanut Butter vs. Regular Peanut Butter...